davidjamesherzog/videojs-shaka/CONTRIBUTING.md

 1. Install dependencies: `npm install`
 1. Run a development server: `npm start`

+Note: there is a vagrant configuration packaged with the project to make this easy

 ### Making Changes

 Refer to the [video.js plugin conventions][conventions] for more detail on best practices and tooling for video.js plugin authorship.